City Lit fine art course: year 2 daytime

 By the end of this course you should be able to...

 - become increasingly adept at assessing your progress and results.

-- begin to relate your work to the various aspects of contemporary fine art practice
+- relate your work to the various aspects of contemporary fine art practice

 What level is the course and do I need any particular skills?